 Also, notice how specific those 2 niches are…

 After 1 month of testing out and trying to sell those 2 – because again, the fewer niches the better – it became clear that there were more companies willing to pay for those services (niche #2) than individuals looking to pay for PR services (niche #1).

 So I niched down hard with option #2 and:

 I noticed there was no content on Youtube talking about this new program, so I put up a hand full of videos that lead to about 1-2 leads a month

 I did highly targeted LinkedIn outreach because I knew my customers would be Canadian tech companies big enough to sponsor foreign tech workers

 I saved time communicating with potential customers because by then, I knew the program inside-and-out since it was the only work I was doing

 I started getting referrals because when a customer’s friend asked about the program, I was “the guy they used” so they passed me on

 Anyway, don’t want to beat a dead horse here but I did want to give you a real-life example of how niching down played out for me.
 To be honest, it may have been the single biggest reason for my current success.

 But anyway, that’s it for today.
-Make sure you’re either niched down enough or at the very least, testing out a few potential niches, and see what it does for your business in the next 2-3 months.
+Make sure you’re either niched down enough or at the very least, testing out a few potential niches, and see what it does for your new business in the next 2-3 months.